Sharing personal data

-If personal data will only be in transit through a non-EEA country and therefore not accessible outside the EEA, this does not count as a transfer outside the EEA.
+If personal data will only be in transit through a non-EEA / UK country and therefore not accessible outside the UK this does not count as a transfer outside the UK

 You should always consider whether a transfer of personal data is necessary in the first place.
 If you conclude that it is, please contact the Data Protection Officer, the Deputy Data Protection Officer or the legal team for advice on how to arrange and document the transfer.